 The Compensation Committee considered the comparative company data and Buck Consultant's recommendations resulting from the 2007 compensation review, and concluded that our practice of setting annual target equity awards for our executive officers at 50% of their respective then-current base salaries continues to provide competitive compensation consistent with our goals for equity awards.
 The Compensation Committee generally grants options to purchase shares of our common stock effective on a date in the first week of January.
-Accordingly, on January 5, 2007, the Compensation Committee granted options to each of our named executive officers approximately equal in value to 50% of their respective then-current base salaries.
-To determine the number of options equal to 50% of an executive officer's base salary, the Compensation Committee used an approximation of the Black-Scholes value of such options.
-The method used to approximate the Black Scholes value resulted in a slightly lower number of options than the Black-Scholes method would have indicated, as a result of which our grants to our named executive officers had a grant date fair value of somewhat less than 50% of our named executive officers' respective base salaries.
-On February 21, 2007, the Compensation Committee also granted shares of restricted stock to Mr. Carmichael as the final payout under a plan implemented in 2004 in connection with his promotion to the position of President that year.
-The number of options and shares of restricted stock granted to our named executive officers is shown in the Grants of Plan-Based Awards Table.
+Accordingly, on January 4, 2008, the Compensation Committee granted options to each of our named executive officers approximately equal in value to 50% of their respective then-current base salaries.
+To determine the number of options equal to 50% of an executive officer's base salary, the Compensation Committee divided the annual target equity award amount by the closing price per share of our common stock on the date of grant, and multiplied the resulting quotient by three.
+This method of calculating the number of options to grant to our named executive officers resulted in a slightly lower number of options than the Black-Scholes method would have indicated.
+As a result, our grants to our named executive officers had a grant date fair value of somewhat less than 50% of our named executive officers is shown in the Grants of Plan-Based Awards Table.